 Staff

-Katelyn Ratliff is a third-year English major with minors in both Creative Writing and Communications.
-Katelyn will work with Katelyn Latt on a podcast where they share stories submitted anonymously about drama with family, romantic partners, friends, or roommates, and they decide who’s the problem in the situation.
-In her free time, Katelyn loves to read, write, find new movies and shows to watch, and go shopping.
+Katelyn Ratliff is a four year English major with minors in both Creative Writing and Communications.
+Katelyn will publish a series of articles on local bookshops in the St. Louis area.
+In her free time, Katelyn loves to spend time with friends, read, and watch movies and shows.

 Ashlyn Wallis is a senior communications major with a knack for blending wisdom with humor.
 Her Pawprint Project, “Big Sis Sitdown,” is a podcast and TikTok series that dishes out all the real talk on what to expect when stepping onto campus for the first time.
 From dorm room disasters to navigating the social scene, Ashlyn’s got it covered with a dose of big-sisterly advice.
 Fun fact: when she’s not sharing college tips, she’s perfecting her own dorm room come to mouton 207 to see for yourself 😉 !